The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

 Existing customers

-It's worth noting that existing customers of BT, and BT-owned Plusnet and EE, are able to switch to BT Home Essentials even during a minimum term without having to pay an early leaving penalty, as long as they're eligible for the plan.
+It's worth noting that existing customers of BT, and BT-owned Plusnet and EE, are also able to switch to BT Home Essentials even during a minimum term without having to pay an early leaving penalty, as long as they're eligible for the plan.

 This switch can be done at any time with no additional fees to pay.